veronicamorelli/veronicamorelli/README.md

 Hi 👋 My name is Veronica Morelli
 =================================

-💻: Working Student Deep Learning at Signatrix in Berlin.
+💻: Junior Deep Learning at Signatrix in Berlin.

 👩‍🎓: I did my bachelor in Statistics and Information Management.